https://medievalfair.org/school-info Parent Page: School Info id: -1 Active Page: School Infoid:31791

 Food

-A variety of food and drink is available from over 40 vendors.
-Jumbo corn dogs are $8, turkey legs are $16, and pizza by the slice is $8, just to name a few.
+A variety of food and drink is available from over 40 food vendors.
+Jumbo corn dogs are $8, turkey legs are $18, and pizza by the slice is $8, just to name a few.
 A student will need about $15 to eat a meal at the Medieval Fair.
-A complete listing of food vendors and their menus is available on the Special Events Blog page.
+A complete listing of food vendors and their menus will be made available on the Special Events Blog page.
 Sack lunches are permitted however refrigeration (or other storage) is not available for students’ lunches at Reaves Park.

 Weapon Policy